lexnederbragt/INF-BIOx121_fall2014_de_novo_assembly/README.md

 ####Thanks to
 * Nick Loman (@pathogenomenick), for the very first edition, see https://github.com/lexnederbragt/denovo-assembly-tutorial, and for making MinION data from the MinION Access Program available
 * The sequencing companies for access to sequencing data
+* Ben Langmead for the python De Bruijn Graph code
+* Titus Brown for the Assembly Exercise

 ####Disclaimer
 The tutorials in this repository only touch on some of the basics of the programs described.
 For detailed instructions, always consult the individual program's manual.